sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

 	to the device indicating the registration status.

 :Receipt of events from connected devices:
    Once registered with the system, devices can report any number or type of events to SiteWhere, which in turn stores the events.
 Event types include location updates, sensor measurements and other acquired data, or alerts in response to exceptional events.
 Devices also have the ability to acknowledge receipt of commands issued by SiteWhere.
-	Events are delivered to SiteWhere via an inbound event pipeline, which can be configured to watch on various transports and use various methods of decoding events.
+   Events are delivered to SiteWhere via an inbound event pipeline which provides a modular way of introducing new functionality for processing incoming data.

 :Delivery of commands to connected devices:
 	Each device registered with SiteWhere has an associated device specification which is tied to the type